santi1110/bd-dynamodb-delete-invites/README.md

 1. Verify that `InviteDaoTest` (implemented for you) passes
 1. Update `DeleteMemberActivity` to use `InviteDao` to fetch and delete the invitations.
-    1. To fetch the invites, use `InviteDao.getInvitesSentToMember()`
-        1. Use your implementation of `InviteDao.deleteInvite()` to conditionally delete each invite.
-        1. HINT: Because you're adding a com.amazon.ata.dynamodbdeleteiterators.classroom.dependency here, you'll might need to do a couple of things to avoid getting a `NullPointerException` when running this unit test:
-               1. Add the following to the `DeleteMemberActivityTest` to make sure that `DeleteMemberActivity` gets its proper `InviteDao` mock injected (rather than `null`):
-                  ```{.java}
-                  @Mock
-                  private InviteDao inviteDao;
-                  ```
-               1. You may need to rebuild your project to re-generate Dagger classes.
-    1. NOTE: You'll need to update `DeleteMemberActivityTest` to provide the `InviteDao` com.amazon.ata.dynamodbdeleteiterators.classroom.dependency to `DeleteMemberActivity` under test.
-       Follow the pattern and add an `InviteDao` mock that gets injected as `MemberDao` does.
-        1. For completeness, you should also stub the response that the `inviteDao` mock should return to `getInvitesSentToMember()` -- feel free to stub it to return empty list, but more realistic would be to return an Invite and verify that `deleteInvite()` is also called with that invite's event/member IDs.

 GOAL: `DeleteMemberActivity` also deletes invites to the deleted member, but only if the invite hasn't been accepted.